Writing Line Sensor Program

 Model Video of Test Result: Mobile or You Tube.

-Programming A Line Sensor Using A "Color Chart"
+Programming a Line Sensor Using a "Color Chart"

 Here is a different way to program the Line Follower Sensor.
 Instead of entering "black" or "white," enter numbers (values) instead.
 Below is a Color Chart that states a number (value) that represents each color scenario.